June 16, 2021

 Common Causes of an Electrical Burn at Work

-Electrical burns occur when electric currents jump from an outlet, cord, wire, appliance, or other electrical device, touching your skin and passing through your body, leaving a burn.
+Electrical burns occur when electric currents jump from an outlet, cord, wire, appliance, or other electrical devices, touching your skin and passing through your body, leaving a burn.

 Burn injuries are particularly dangerous in that they often damage the deeper tissues beneath your skin, including muscle or bone.
 The jolt you sustain during an electrical burn can also throw you off your feet and lead to other injuries as well.